9 Things You Didn’t Know About Prince Jonah Kūhiō Kalaniana‘ole

 Photo: Courtesy of Wikipedia

-Prince Jonah Kūhiō Kalaniana‘ole’s 146th birthday is this Sunday, March 26, with the state holiday observed on Monday.
+Prince Jonah Kūhiō Kalaniana‘ole’s 147th birthday is Monday, March 26.
 While you know he played an important role in Hawaiian history, we bet you didn’t know he was arrested at least twice, and these other fascinating facts.

 1. HE WAS NAMED AFTER HIS GRANDFATHERS

 Jonah Kūhiō Kalaniana‘ole Pi‘ikoi got his name from his paternal grandfather Jonah Pi‘ikoi and maternal grandfather Kūhiō Kalaniana‘ole.
-He was adopted by his aunt Queen Kapi‘olani (Kalaniana‘ole’s sister) after his parents died.
+His aunt Queen Kapi‘olani (Kalaniana‘ole’s daughter) took guardianship of him after his parents died.

 2. HE ESCAPED A DEATH SENTENCE